unahouExosite/docs/portals/README.md

 * `202 Accepted`: Returned if the group permission(s) was added successfully.
 * `400 Bad Request`: Returned if the request body is invalid.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller group is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller group does not have access to the [permission objects](#permission-object).
+    * Returned if the caller does not have access to the [permission objects](#permission-object).
-    * Returned if the caller group does not have permission to add the permission(s) to the callee group.
+    * Returned if the caller does not have permission to add the permission(s) to the group.
 * `404 Not Found`: Returned if the group id is invalid.
-* `409 Conflict`: Returned if [permission objects](#permission-object) already exists in callee group permissions.
+* `409 Conflict`: Returned if the permissions already exist in the group.

 ##### Example